Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 and practices of the fashion industry.

-With that in mind I decided to build this website to help people gain a better understanding of what these terms mean, the effects of Fast Fashion and how Sustainable Fashion can help to counteract the impact it is having on the planet.
+With that in mind I decided to build this website to help people gain a better understanding of what these terms mean, the effects of Fast Fashion, and how Sustainable Fashion can help to counteract the impact it is having on the planet.
 Also to build awareness on the subject and to inspire users to make more sustainable choices in a fun and engaging way.